gabriellabann/SE-SCC-Depression-clone/research-assessment.md

         -   [X] Objective attempt
         -   [ ] Objective met
         -   Grader comments: in addition to .qmd, in SE-SCC-Depression.R
+            - all install/require functions should be commented out; if they run when you render the document it can cause errors.
+Same for the .R script -- let your user decide whether they want to install the packages.
+            - Refer to the d2mr resources page for a list of the packages you can load without a commented out install line.

 6. Use arithmetic, comparison, and logical operators